djkormo/killercoda-scenarios/kubernetes-cka-part1/step1.md

-Upgrade cluster from version 1.18 to 1.19
+Upgrade cluster from version 1.23 to 1.24

 Show list of cluster nodes

 `kubectl get nodes`{{execute HOST1}}

-Here we have cluster with 1.18 version
+Here we have cluster with 1.23 version

 List all of objects in default namespace

-`kubectl get all -o wide`{{execute HOST1}}
+`kubectl get all -o wide`{{execute}}

-Out goal is to have running 1.19 version cluster.
+Out goal is to have running 1.24 version cluster.

 `kubectl version --short
 kubeadm version -o short